19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 ### Relief which may be claimed

 94\.
-All or any of the following relief to which the petitioner may be entitled may be claimed in an election petition:
+All or any of the following relief to which the applicant may be entitled may be claimed in an application under section 90:

 (a) a declaration that the election is void;